dimagi/commcare-cloud/docs/commcare-cloud/deploy.md

 This command will update the `commcare-cloud` command from GitHub and apply any updates required.
 You can see exactly what this command does in [this file](https://github.com/dimagi/commcare-cloud/blob/master/control/update_code.sh).

-## Step 2: Deploy new CommCareHQ code to all machines
+## Step 2: Deploy new CommCare HQ code to all machines

-CommCareHQ is deployed using [`fabric`](http://www.fabfile.org/), which ensures only the necessary code is deployed to each machine.
+CommCare HQ is deployed using [`fabric`](http://www.fabfile.org/), which ensures only the necessary code is deployed to each machine.

 Envoke the `deploy` command by running: